National Mental Health Service Provider

 In TRT, trauma resiliency is the result of individuals and organizations working together in an ongoing effort to manage the effects of trauma exposure.

-Despite having extensive and intensely focused training in many facets of the job, one area that trauma-exposed professionals do not tend to receive adequate training in is in recognizing, managing, and addressing the common and predictable effects of exposure to traumatic events.
-The Trauma Resiliency Training (TRT) program, developed at the University of Victoria, fills this gap in professional training for trauma exposed workers and organizations.
+Despite having extensive and intensely focused training in many facets of the job, one area that TExP’s do not tend to receive adequate training in is in recognizing, managing, and addressing the common and predictable effects of exposure to traumatic events.
+The Trauma Resiliency Training (TRT) program, developed at the University of Victoria, fills this gap in professional training for trauma exposed professionals and trauma exposed organizations (TExO).

 The Foundations of TRT

 The amount of information available on trauma and its effects is overwhelming.
-The TRT has been designed, piloted and tested to provide the most relevant information to trauma-exposed professionals and organizations so that non-mental health professionals can understand what is being taught quickly and apply it instantly to their personal experiences as a trauma-exposed professional.
+The TRT has been designed, piloted and tested to provide the most relevant information to TExP’s and TxO’s so that non-mental health professionals can understand what is being taught quickly and apply it instantly to their personal experiences as a trauma-exposed professional.

 The Foundations of the TRT are: